Nicolasharibol/song_recommender_final/README.md

 • Used K-Means Clustering to group songs into distinct clusters based on audio feature similarities, naming them to reflect varied moods and styles.

-• Used Silhouette Score to help evaluate cluster separation, with higher scores indicating clearer or coherent clusters.
+• Used Silhouette Score to help evaluate cluster separation, with higher scores indicating clearer clusters.

 # ⚙️ System Integration: